accesscode-2-1/unit-1/lessons/6_Android-Resources.md

 When your application is compiled, aapt generates the R class, which contains resource IDs for all the resources in your res/ directory.
 For each type of resource, there is an R subclass (for example, R.drawable for all drawable resources), and for each resource of that type, there is a static integer (for example, R.drawable.icon).
 This integer is the resource ID that you can use to retrieve your resource.

+Although the R class is where resource IDs are specified, you should never need to look there to discover a resource ID.
+A resource ID is always composed of:

+The resource type: Each resource is grouped into a "type," such as string, drawable, and layout.
+For more about the different types, see Resource Types.
+The resource name, which is either: the filename, excluding the extension; or the value in the XML android:name attribute, if the resource is a simple value (such as a string).
+There are two ways you can access a resource:

+In code: Using a static integer from a sub-class of your R class, such as:
+R.string.hello
+string is the resource type and hello is the resource name.
+There are many Android APIs that can access your resources when you provide a resource ID in this format.
+See Accessing Resources in Code.
+In XML: Using a special XML syntax that also corresponds to the resource ID defined in your R class, such as:
+@string/hello
+string is the resource type and hello is the resource name.
+You can use this syntax in an XML resource any place where a value is expected that you provide in a resource.
+See Accessing Resources from XML.

 ##### Pixels and density

+- dots per inch (dip) -> resolution divided by screen area -
+- density independent pixels (dp)

+[ density independent pixels - youtube ] (https://www.youtube.com/watch?v=zhszwkcay2A)

 ##### Configuration Changes